List of NHL game sevens

 Since its opening in 1968, nine game sevens have been played at Madison Square Garden.

-Between 1979 and 2017, Joe Louis Arena hosted eight game sevens, including one in the 2009 finals.
+Between 1979 and 2017, Joe Louis Arena hosted eight game sevens, including one in the 2009 final.

 In the National Hockey League (NHL), a game seven is the final game in a best-of-seven series in the Stanley Cup playoffs.
-Based on the playoffs format arrangement, (Note: The home-and-away format in most rounds of the playoffs, is the 2–2–1–1–1 format (the team with home-ice advantage plays on their home ice in games one, two, five and seven, including the Stanley Cup Finals).
+Based on the playoffs format arrangement, (Note: The home-and-away format in most rounds of the playoffs, is the 2–2–1–1–1 format (the team with home-ice advantage plays on their home ice in games one, two, five and seven, including the Stanley Cup Final).
 In 1994, playoff series featuring a Central Division team against a Pacific Division team were played using a 2–3–2 format.) it is played in the venue of the team holding home-ice advantage for the series.
 Game seven is the only game in a best-of-seven series whose necessity cannot be determined until the preceding game is completed.

-The Stanley Cup Finals first employed the best-of-seven format in 1939.
+The Stanley Cup Final first employed the best-of-seven format in 1939.
 The league's semifinals also used the best-of-seven format beginning that same year, as well as the quarterfinal round that was added in 1968.
 Beginning in 1982, the playoff format was changed from semifinals and quarterfinals, to conference finals and division finals, respectively.
 A division semifinal round was also added in 1982, but did not begin to use the best-of-seven format until 1987.
 Starting in 1994, the division final and division semifinal rounds became the conference semifinal and conference quarterfinal rounds, respectively.
 Beginning with 2014, these rounds were renamed to simply the "first" and "second" rounds.

-Since instituting the best-of-seven format for the 1939 Stanley Cup playoffs, 196 game sevens have been played.
-Of those, 81 have been won by the road team.
+Since instituting the best-of-seven format for the 1939 Stanley Cup playoffs, 202 game sevens have been played.
+Of those, 84 have been won by the road team.
 There have been 19 seasons in which no game seven was played: 1940, 1943, 1944, 1946, 1947, 1948, 1951, 1956, 1957, 1958, 1960, 1961, 1962, 1963, 1966, 1967, 1970, 1973, and 1977.
 In 2005, no playoffs were held due to the 2004–05 NHL lockout.
 The only active NHL franchise that has never played in a game seven is the Columbus Blue Jackets.
 The 1994, 2011, and 2014 playoffs hold the record for most game sevens played, with seven out of a possible fifteen.
-The Boston Bruins have played in a record 31 game sevens and hold the record for game seven wins at 16.
+The Boston Bruins have played in a record 31 game sevens.
+The Montreal Canadiens hold the record for game seven wins at 17.
 The Toronto Maple Leafs, Colorado Avalanche, Boston Bruins, and Los Angeles Kings hold the record for most game sevens played in a single season, having played three in 1993, 2002, 2011, and 2014, respectively.
 The Bruins and Kings won all three.